exercism/javascript/concepts/type-checking/about.md

 ## The `in` operator

 The `in` operator returns whether the first operand is a property of the second operand.
-It does not check that the property is defined, a property set to `undefined` will still be detected by `in`.
+It does not check that the property has a defined value.
+A property set to `undefined` will still be detected by `in`.

 ```javascript
 class Coffee {